numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 the `Solver` structure.

 ##### Solver
-The Solver data structure is a structure where the user can input values of user-defined parameters specific to a particular type of solver.
+The Solver data structure is a structure where the user can input values of user-controlled parameters specific to a particular type of solver.
 This typically involves the user inputting the structures associated with their desired Compressor, Logger, Error, and SubSolver, as well as any parameters like step-sizes associated with the particular